codewars/docs/content/languages/python/codewars-test/index.md

 Checks if the actual value is close enough to the expected one, with a default relative or absolute value of `1e-9`.

-The comparison is done this way:
+The comparison is done like this:

 ```python
 div = max(abs(actual), abs(expected), 1)